Jojo09092007/UPDATE-KODAK-3D-PRINTER/README.md

 reboot after, if necessary

 ## General notes
-- This is a copy of an old config with raspberry pi 3 support from ar. (see link)
+- This is a copy of an old config with raspberry pi 3 support from ar.
+(Link 5)
 - She changed to a rpi5, so you can't use her repo anymore, here is her documentation.
 (Link 3)
 - In the archive of the site, there are also the old original files of the Kodak Portrait 3D Printer.
 (Link 4)
 * I couldn't flash them successfully.